 Want access to all the data?
 Want to unlock those search tools?

-The list below is a complete list of UK agents.
+The list below is a complete list of UK literary agents.
 If you follow the links, you’ll find profile summaries for each agent – but the full data will remain locked.